Ghost of a Chance (Homicide: Life on the Street): Plot summary

-Munch (Richard Belzer) and Bolander (Ned Beatty) arrive at the scene of a dead man named Thomas Doohen (John Habberton), only to find that the man had only fainted and was still alive.
-When he wakes up, the man immediately starts arguing with his elderly wife Jessie (Gwen Verdon), who is unhappy with their 60-year marriage and wishes the man were dead.
-Later that same day, they respond to the same house to find the same elderly man dead from a heart attack.
-Medical examiner Blythe (Wendy Hughes) classifies the death as a murder because the widow dragged him into the basement and "prayed he'd stay dead", but Bolander, himself having recently left an unhappy marriage, defends the widow.
-Despite the disagreement, Bolander becomes smitten with Blythe, and seeks romantic advice from Munch.
+Munch (Richard Belzer) and Bolander (Ned Beatty) arrive at the scene of a dead man named Thomas Doohen (John Habberton), only to find that the man had only fainted and is still alive.
+When he wakes up, Doohen immediately starts arguing with his wife Jessie (Gwen Verdon), who is unhappy with their 60-year marriage and wishes the man were dead.
+Later that same day, they respond to the same house to find Doohen dead from a heart attack.
+Medical examiner Carol Blythe (Wendy Hughes) classifies the death as a murder because the widow dragged him into the basement and "prayed he'd stay dead," but Bolander, himself having recently left an unhappy marriage, defends the widow.
+Despite the disagreement, Bolander becomes smitten with Blythe and seeks romantic advice from Munch.

-Prosecuting attorney Ed Danvers (Željko Ivanek) tells Howard (Melissa Leo) that if she cannot find more evidence against Ralph Fenwick (Michael Sheldon), who is a suspect in a brutal murder, Danvers will have to plead to manslaughter.
-The next day, Howard tells her partner Felton (Daniel Baldwin) she was visited by the ghost of Fenwick's murder victim and told where the murder weapon was, but Howard cannot find it.
+Prosecuting attorney Ed Danvers (Željko Ivanek) tells Howard (Melissa Leo) that if she cannot find more evidence against Ralph Fenwick (Michael Sheldon), the suspect in a brutal murder, Danvers will have to plead to manslaughter.
+The next day, Howard tells her partner Felton (Daniel Baldwin) she was visited by the ghost of Fenwick's victim and told where the murder weapon was, but Howard cannot find it.
 Felton does not believe her, and Howard grows angry when he tells Lewis (Clark Johnson) and Crosetti (Jon Polito) about the ghost experience.
 The next day, however, Howard and Felton arrest Fenwick after finding the murder weapon based on advice Felton got from a tarot card reader.

-The department continues investigating leads into the Adena Watson case, including an interrogation of a man who lived within walking distance of the scene and was previously charged with murdering a 14-year-old girl.
+The Homicide unit continues investigating leads into the Adena Watson case, including an interrogation of a man who lived within walking distance of the crime scene and was previously charged with murdering a 14-year-old girl.
 All of the leads turn into dead ends.
-While investigating the Adena Watson scene, police find coagulated blood and hair on a piece of metal.
-Battel witnesses the find, but agrees to hold the information until police authorize it, as long as she gets the story first.
+While investigating the Watson murder scene, police find coagulated blood and hair on a piece of metal.
+Reporter Griselda Battel witnesses the find but agrees to hold the information until police authorize it, as long as she gets the story first.
 She also tells Bayliss about a carry-out store owner who claims to know who the murderer is.
 The episode ends with an emotional Bayliss attending Watson's funeral.